Witiko/doctoral-thesis/main.md

  /figures/competitions.tex

-During 2003--2015, thirteen *International Conferences on Mathematical Knowledge Management (MKM)* [@asperti2003mathematical] have been held and provided the first opportunity for individuals and research groups interested in math information retrieval to meet and collaborate.
+During 2003--2015, thirteen *International Conference on Mathematical Knowledge Management (MKM)* [@asperti2003mathematical] have been held and provided the first opportunity for individuals and research groups interested in math information retrieval to meet and collaborate.

-Since 2008, MKM was co-located with the *International Conferences of Intelligent Computer Mathematics (CICM)*.
+Since 2008, MKM was co-located with the *International Conference of Intelligent Computer Mathematics (CICM)*.
 During 2008--2011, a group of MKM attendees interested in digital mathematical libraries held a series of *Towards a Digital Mathematics Library* workshops [@sojka2008towards; @sojka2009towards; @sojka2010towards; @sojka2011towards], which were also co-located with CICM.
-In 2012, the *Math Information Retrieval (MIR)* workshop, which included historically the first competition of math information retrieval systems, was co-located with CICM.
+In 2012, the *Math Information Retrieval (MIR)* workshop, which included the historically first competition of math information retrieval systems, was co-located with CICM.

  [69]: https://cicm-conference.org/2012/cicm.php?event=mir&menu=general